-“Contingent” is one of those real estate terms you may see quite often when looking to purchase a home.
+“Contingent” is one of many real estate terms you may see used to describe the status of a listing.
+In fact, you may see it quite often when looking to purchase a home.
 It can be quite frustrating, especially if you’ve found a house that looks perfect for your family…and then you notice the status is listed as “contingent”.
 So, what does it mean when a property is contingent in real estate?

 When a property is marked as contingent, it means that the buyer has made an offer and the seller has accepted that offer, but the deal is conditional upon one or more things happening, and the closing won’t take place until those things happen.
 If they don’t happen within a set period of time, the deal is off.

 Real estate contingencies can be based on a number of issues and factors.
 Some of the more common contingencies when buying a house include:

 - Home inspection contingency – When a buyer’s offer has been accepted and the buyer has laid down an “earnest money” deposit on a home, the deal is almost always contingent on the home receiving an acceptable home inspection from a professional home inspector.
 If the inspection uncovers issues with the home that were not disclosed prior to the agreement being struck, the buyer and seller revisit the agreement and try to work out a solution.
 The buyer might insist that the seller perform needed repairs or reduce the sale price to cover the cost of addressing the issues.
 If the two sides are unable to come to an agreement on an equitable resolution to the matter, the buyer’s earnest money is refunded and the home goes back on the market.

 - Mortgage contingency – If a home buyer is not already pre-qualified for financing, the deal may be contingent upon the buyer being able to do so.
 If the buyer is not able to find a lender who will approve a mortgage, the deal is void, the seller keeps the earnest money, and the home goes back on the market.